+Existentialism

-PHIL 220.
-Arts and Humanities Group 1 course Existentialism
+Arts and Humanities

+Group 1 course

 Introductory course in Existentialism.
 Major writers from both 19th and 20th centuries, including Kierkegaard, Nietzsche, Heidegger, Sartre and Camus.
 Issues to be discussed: the meaning of life, value of morality, absurdity of life, relation between being and nothingness.
 Counts toward European Studies Minor.

 PHIL 230.
 Ethical

 Theory Arts and Humanities

+Group 1 course

 Historical and contemporary answers to some of the main problems of ethics, including the standard of right and wrong, the criteria of goodness, the possibility of ethical knowledge and the place of reason in ethics.

+PHIL 232.